MariaTayo/MariaTayo/README.md

 * ✨ Succesfully completed the Data Analytics with Project Management Bootcamp by Niyo Bootcamps.
 * 📚 Skilled in Advanced Excel, SQL, Power BI, Tableau and Python.
 * 👨‍💻 My Tableau Projects are at: https://public.tableau.com/app/profile/mariatayo
-* 🌺 A Mentee at KPMG and Black Girls in Tech (100 Women in Tech - Mentoring and Networking - Programme - Cohort 4).
+* 🌺 A Mentee at KPMG and Black Girls in Tech.
 * 🌱 You can follow my journey at: https://www.linkedin.com/in/mariatayo
 * ⚡ Fun fact: After more than a decade in the legal industry I took a bold step of faith and stepped into the world of data.
      A Litigation Paralegal turned Data Analyst⚡️